10 Super Fun Classroom Games With Numbers

 7: Dice Game – Draw A Monster

-This game is great to practice basic numbers and body parts at the same time.
+This game is great for practicing basic numbers and body parts at the same time.
 To play, write the parts of a body on the board.
-For example, eyes, ears, mouth, nose, head, arms, legs, etc. Then for each body part, role the dice (or ask a student to role the dice) and write that number next to the body part word.
+For example, eyes, ears, mouth, nose, head, arms, legs, etc. Then for each body part, roll the dice (or ask a student to roll the dice) and write that number next to the body part word.

 Next, tell students that they must draw a monster with the same number of body parts as is written on the board.
-Give students 10 minutes or so to draw their monster and then students can show their monster to the class.
+Give students 10 minutes or so to draw their monster, and then students can show their monsters to the class.

 8: Make A Group Number Game